al-caveman/cavemancms/content_raw/prison/article.md

 These are bad:

 * Punishing people by storing them, as it is too expensive.
-Instead, cheaper punishments should be used, such as monetary fines, termination from job, flocking, lashing, exile, capital punishment, etc.
 * Parenting people by storing them, as it's micromanagement and a redundant concept to _biological parents or relatives_, except that governments are not evolved to be good at it.

+The better alternatives to the bad ones are:

+* Forgiveness as a choice to victims in case they just feel so.
+Sometimes forgiveness does better to a society, and giving this tool to victims allows them to act dynamically according to the current situation that they live in.

+* Instead of punishment-by-storage, cheaper punishments should be used, such as monetary fines, termination from job, flocking, lashing, exile, capital punishment, etc.

+  IMO capital punishment is even more humane than life-time sentence as the latter amounts as 20 years of torture (i.e. beating/raping by gang members in prisons).